 Repeating Words In url Parameters

 The URL is one of the most important elements of a website and to the search engines; it’s a strong duplicate content indicator.
 When you let words to repeat in the URL, the search engines see them as duplicates.
 This happens mainly when your categories are poorly written or not unique.

 The best way to deal with this type of duplicate content is avoiding word repetitions in URL parameters.
 The Google webmaster tools is the most comprehensive spot to learn about how to deal with such repetitions.

 Printer Friendly Pages

-The need to create user friendly websites that allow visitors to print pages on a website is a leading cause for site duplicate content.
+The need to create user-friendly websites that allow visitors to print pages on a website is a leading cause for site duplicate content.
 This is because of the different versions of web pages on the site; the printer friendly and unfriendly.
 What most people don’t know is that search engines index text only and when you provide the different pages available to it, then, they represent duplicates that could cost ranking.
 The most effective way to deal with this kind of duplicate content is hiding these versions of the website from the search engines with the no-index tags.

-This is a common way duplicates appear on commercial websites.
+This is a common way duplicate appear on commercial websites.
 In many cases, these versions appear when you try to monitor customer movements on the website.
 Since these pages have the same content with different URLs, the search engines index them as different pages with the same content.
 You can deal with this kind of duplicate content with the no-index tags.